 Multi-Vehicle Car Accident in Albuquerque Leaves Injuries and Questions Unanswered

-On Friday, December 16th, a multi-vehicle accident occurred at the intersection of Cutler Avenue and Quincy Street in Albuquerque, New Mexico.
+On Friday, December 16th, a multi-vehicle accident occurred at Cutler Avenue and Quincy Street intersection in Albuquerque, New Mexico.
 The crash was reported at around 8:22 p.m. and emergency crews rushed to the scene to tend to those involved.

-The severity of the accident is unknown, but authorities have reported that injuries were sustained.
-No other details have been provided at this time, including the present condition of those involved.
+The accident’s severity is unknown, but authorities have reported that injuries were sustained.
+No other details have been provided, including the present condition of those involved.
 The cause of the accident is being investigated.

 Car accidents can be very dangerous, especially when multiple vehicles are involved.
 Victims of car accidents can suffer severe injuries that require extensive medical treatment and time away from work.
-Additionally, the emotional trauma that is associated with car accidents can be difficult to overcome.
+Additionally, the emotional trauma associated with car accidents can be challenging.

 Why Hire a Car Accident Lawyer